adidas/lakehouse-engine/lakehouse_engine_usage/data_loader/extract_from_sftp/extract_from_sftp.md

 For the pkey file location, it is important to have the file in a location accessible by the cluster.
 This can be achieved either by mounting the location or with volumes.

+!!! note
-.. note:: This scenario uses a more secure authentication, thus it is the recommended option, instead of the previous scenario.
+    This scenario uses a more secure authentication, thus it is the recommended option, instead of the previous scenario.

 ```python
 from lakehouse_engine.engine import load_data